Guidelines and Procedures

 Established: February 3, 2022

 Centers and Institutes are reviewed on a schedule required by the Board of Trustees.
-This typically occurs every five years, and is based on a self-study.
-This process is intended to provide the unit with an opportunity to articulate its progress toward existing goals and consider directions for the future, while affording the CLAS review committee the relevant information needed for assessment.
+This typically occurs every five years and is accomplished through a self-study.
+The goal of the review is to provide the unit with an opportunity to articulate its progress toward existing goals and consider directions for the future, while affording the CLAS review committee the relevant information needed for assessment.

 Self-Study